Generation and Evaluation of a Generalized Classifier for Prostate Cancer

 The parameters are fitted such that the clinical findings are best reproduced.

 A particularly transparent model representation has been published by the above mentioned authors in the form of a nomogram.
-Here a mathematically identical alternative will be presented: Instead of a nomogram curves specify how much each single variable contributes to the generalized classifier.
+Here a mathematically identical alternative is presented: Instead of a nomogram curves specify how much each single variable contributes to the generalized classifier.

 Construction of the Model

-In the first step the weights are defined with which the single variables enter into the generalized classifier (upper part of figure below, the numerical coefficients in these Taylor expansions are fitted in a calibration process described below).
+In the first step, the weights are defined with which the 4 single variables enter into the generalized classifier:

 MRI/MRSI model: Generation and evaluation of a classifier unified from specific investigations